frkl/Trinity-TrojAI/TriggerSearch/README.md

 ### References

-If you use our dataset as part of published research, please cite:
+If you use our code as part of published research, please cite:

 ```
 @misc{Lin2021,